MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-access-data-batch-endpoints-jobs.md

 ### Explore data outputs

 Data outputs refer to the location where the results of a batch job are placed.
-Each output has an identifiable name, and Azure Machine Learning automatically assigns a unique path to each named output.
+Each output has an identifiable name, and Machine Learning automatically assigns a unique path to each named output.
 You can specify another path if you need to.

 > [!IMPORTANT]
-> Batch endpoints only support writing outputs in Azure Blob Storage data stores.
-If you need to write to a storage account with hierarchical namespaces enabled (also known as Azure Datalake Gen2 or ADLS Gen2), you can register the storage service as a Blob Storage data store, because the services are fully compatible.
-In this way, you can write outputs from batch endpoints to ADLS Gen2.
+> Batch endpoints only support writing outputs in Blob Storage data stores.
+If you need to write to a storage account with hierarchical namespaces enabled, such as Data Lake Storage Gen2, you can register the storage service as a Blob Storage data store, because the services are fully compatible.
+In this way, you can write outputs from batch endpoints to Data Lake Storage Gen2.

 ## Create jobs with data inputs

-The following examples show how to create jobs while taking data inputs from [data assets](#use-input-data-from-data-asset), [data stores](#use-input-data-from-data-stores), and [Azure Storage accounts](#use-input-data-from-azure-storage-accounts).
+The following examples show how to create jobs while taking data inputs from [data assets](#use-input-data-from-a-data-asset), [data stores](#use-input-data-from-a-data-store), and [Storage accounts](#use-input-data-from-a-storage-account).

 ### Use input data from a data asset

-Azure Machine Learning data assets (formerly known as datasets) are supported as inputs for jobs.
-Follow these steps to run a batch endpoint job that uses input data that's stored in a registered data asset in Azure Machine Learning.
+Machine Learning data assets (formerly known as datasets) are supported as inputs for jobs.
+Follow these steps to run a batch endpoint job that uses input data that's stored in a registered data asset in Machine Learning.

 > [!WARNING]
 > Data assets of type table (`MLTable`) aren't currently supported.